-Bigg Boss 11: Salman Warns Shilpa; Journalists To Question The Contestants; Shilpa Get Teary-eyed!
+Bigg Boss 11: Salman Warns Shilpa; Journalists To Question The Contestants; Shilpa Gets Teary-eyed!

 Commoners Vs Celebrities

 Salman Khan asks as to why in the 14th week, they started groupism (commoners and celebrities).
 Puneesh accepts that he was wrong and even apologises.
-The live voting is done as to whom the audiences want to see as winner - Commoner or Celebrity.
+The live voting is done as to whom the audiences want to see as a winner - Commoner or Celebrity.

 Live Voting: Viewers Want Celebrity To Win The Show!